Shower-Z/hello-life/README.md

 This is my first repository.

 Hi,humans!
- I love deal with problems and make things batter.Hope I become more confident and capable.
+ I love to deal with problems and make things efficient.
+ Hope I become more confident and capable.